🛒 Shop

 • Glow plug warning light on or flashing

-• White smoke on cold start
+• White exhaust smoke when cold

-• Rough idle until engine warms up
+• Rough idle until the engine warms

-• Engine management light on
+• Engine management light

 Common Causes